 3. More freedom

 My biggest beef with post-Essentials classes as a whole is the handling of power choices.
 Most have noticeably fewer powers than a classic class—particularly if they are weapon-based—and the powers they do get are frequently predetermined by a level one build option.
 All in all, it’s fewer choices and less creativity for those who enjoy crafting a build, for a perceived benefit of simplicity for new players.
-(How much benefit, I wonder, since everybody now has vastly different class structures and power types/counts?
-We might as well go back to class progression tables.)
+(How much benefit, I wonder, since we thereby lose the elegant simplicity of the unified class progression?)

 Anyway, I did what I could to bring back some semblance of build customisation to the class.
 Obviously since these classes are compensated for missing powers with more features over the course of their progression, one cannot simply revert them to the classic universal progression.
 But, one can certainly take what powers they do have (with levels), and allow them to choose from the class’s full list instead of being forced into a particular power4.
 Easily done!